armsultan/nginx-basics/docs/labs/nginx_api/dynamic_configuration.md

  * Use the NGINX Plus API to dynamicly configure NGINX upstreams groups
  * Persist dyanmic reconfigurations using a `state` file
+ * Interact with the NGINX Plus API using both [Postman](https://www.postman.com) and [`cURL`](https://curl.haxx.se)

-## Exercise 1: Dynamic Configuration of an Upstream using the NGINX API
+## Exercise 1: Dynamic Configuration of an Upstream using the NGINX API using Postman

+In this section, we will use `Postman` to interact with the NGINX API.
+In the Optional section below, we can reproduce the same steps using `curl`

 1. In the `WORKSPACE` folder found on the desktop, open `NGINX-PLUS-1` in Visual Studio Code (VSCode)